jonjongames1997/DisablePistolWhipRPH/README.md

 - GPL V3 Licennse

 Credits
-- PlMarcelWRLD - IniReflector code used in this project
+- MarcelWRLD - IniReflector code used in this project

 Contact
 - Use the project issue tracker for support.